The Cagli Project 2025

 COOPERATING UNIVERSITIES: University of Jamestown.

-INCLUDES: Tuition – 3 credits, apartment accommodations in Cagli, travel insurance, farewell dinner, closing exhibition, pizza night in Cagli and during the day trip to Urbino, program activities and many cultural events.
+INCLUDES: The Urbino Project program cost, apartment accommodations in Cagli, travel insurance, farewell dinner, closing exhibition, pizza night in Cagli and during the day trip to Urbino, program activities and many cultural events.

 PAYMENT DEADLINES: